Ryanjlowe/awsdue.tv/content/pinpoint-journeys/active-users-journey.md

 #### 2. Adding Activities

 Users can now successfully enter the Journey.
-To add subsequent steps to the journey simply click on the + symbol and you will be able to chose the type of activity you wish to build.
+To add subsequent steps to the Journey simply click on the + symbol and you will be able to chose the type of activity you wish to build.
 ![createJourney](/images/add-activity.png)

-There are a number of different activities you can chose from as stages in the journey:
+There are a number of different activities you can chose from as stages in the Journey:

 ![createJourney](/images/journey-activities.png)

 #### 3. Wait

-Within Pinpoint we give you the facility to perform a "Wait" stage, this means that instead of sending a number of emails concurrently we can specify we want the journey to continue after a period of time or at a specific time.
+Within Pinpoint we give you the facility to perform a "Wait" stage, this means that instead of sending a number of emails concurrently we can specify we want the Journey to continue after a period of time or at a specific time.
 Click on the Plus symbol and chose **Wait**.

 ![createJourney](/images/aJourney-wait.png)